For Medical Students

 Try to find one or more projects that can lead to publication.
 Keep in mind that several small, doable projects are usually better than one large project that might not be completed by the time of your application.

 Because of the large number of applications received by every dermatology residency program, most programs use one or more items for screening purposes.
 Here are some of the items used: a score on USMLE Step 1 of 230 or higher, honors in at least four of six third year clerkships, AOA membership and several publications submitted, or accepted, for publication.
+Additionally, 3-5 Letters of Recommendation are preferred.

 If you fail to meet two or more of these screening criteria and still really want to do dermatology, consider extending for a fifth year to perform either clinical or basic research on a full time basis.